Kenosee Lake: Restoration of lake levels

 Beaver are not native to Moose Mountain.
 In 1923, two breeding pairs from Hudson Bay, Saskatchewan were brought to the lake.
 One pair was released on the north side and the other pair on the south side.
 The beavers flourished and soon there were beaver dams on all of the inflows to the lake.
 This caused the water levels to drop dramatically.
 In 1954, there were heavy rains but due to the dams, the lake level remained low.
 The community members asked the government to step in, but nothing was done.
 The locals then decided to take out four dams on their own.
 The removal of those four dams increased the level of the lake, but not quite to ideal levels.

-According to aerial photographs, the surface of Kenosee Lake was 742 metres asl in 1928.
-By 1950, it had dropped to 738 metres.
-With the destruction of the beaver dams in 1954, the lake recovered to 740 metres by 1960.
-Without further intervention regarding beaver control, by 2008, the lake level had dropped down to 737 metres.
+According to aerial photographs, the surface of Kenosee Lake was 742 m above sea level in 1928.
+An elevation of 742.2 m is considered full.
+By 1950, it had dropped to 738 m.
+With the destruction of the beaver dams in 1954, the lake recovered to 740 m by 1960.
+Without further intervention regarding beaver control, by 2008, the lake levels had dropped down to 737 m.
+By 2009, the lake had dropped to its lowest level at 6.1 m below full levels.
 It dropped so low that Hog Island, the lake's largest island, was no longer an island.

 In 2008, the Moose Mountain Water Resource Management Corp. partnered with Moose Mountain Provincial Park to control beavers through trapping and by blasting beaver dams.
 They also looked at other ways to control water levels, such as through building culverts and spillways.
-Fish Creek, a short creek that flows from Little Kenosee Lake to Kenosee Lake had been blocked when the main road, Highway 209, through the park was built.
+Fish Creek, a short creek that flows from Little Kenosee Lake to Kenosee Lake had been blocked when the main road through the park was built.
 Part of the water level restoration project was to build culverts to allow the creek to flow again.
-Between 2008 and 2013, lake water levels rose 9 feet (2.74 m).
-The corporation and park planned to see a rise of another 9 feet, as that would be enough for Kenosee to overflow its banks and flow into White Bear Lake, which is also well below ideal levels.
-By 2016, lake levels had stabilised at about 741 metres, just below the level that would see it overflow.
+Between 2008 and 2013, lake water levels rose 2.74 m.
+The corporation and park planned to see a rise of another 9 ft, as that would be enough for Kenosee to overflow its banks and flow into White Bear (Carlyle) Lake, which is also well below ideal levels.
+By 2016, lake levels had stabilised at about 741 m, just below the level that would see it overflow.

 Fish species

-Fish species include walleye, yellow perch, northern pike, and white sucker.
+Fish species commonly found in Kenosee Lake include walleye, yellow perch, northern pike, and white sucker.
 The lake is periodically stocked with fish.